Science and technology of the Han dynasty: Alternating fields

-This system allowed crops to grow in straight lines from sowing to harvest, conserved moisture in the soil, and provided a stable annual yield for harvested crops.
+This system allowed crops to grow in straight lines from sowing to harvest, conserved moisture in the soil, and provided a stable annual yield.
 Zhao Guo first experimented with this system right outside the capital Chang'an, and once it proved successful, he sent out instructions for it to every commandery administrator, who were then responsible for disseminating these to the heads of every county, district, and hamlet in their commanderies.
-Sadao Nishijima speculates that the Imperial Counselor Sang Hongyang (d.
-80 BCE) perhaps had a role in promoting this new system.